himsx/git-assignment/tutorials.md

 Oscar Mauricio Trigueros:
 Actually, this assignment and the tutorials within its document help us in a very friendly and educational way on how to use the GIT platform, how to edit repositories by creating branches from the fork of a main repository of a shared document.
 >>>>>>> 26aa28d288a4e90a58fdab6df9bdf1fc59050d88

+Ali Azgar Katha:
+The tutorials were so helpful.
+I had never used git before, and the tutorial helped me to understand git from the scratch.
+I will practice more and get used to git to apply this knowledge in  future.